monome/docs/norns/engine-study-1.md

 permalink: /norns/engine-study-1/
 ---

+# learning the machine

-# norns engine study
+norns engine study 1: building a synth, creating an engine, scripting on norns

 {: .no_toc }

-Welome!
-We're so glad you're here!
+SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
+Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).

 This study is meant to provide orientation for engine development on norns, using SuperCollider.
 We assume that you've already got a bit of familiarity with SuperCollider -- if not, be sure to check out [learning SuperCollider](/docs/norns/studies/#learning-supercollider) for helpful learning resources and come back here after some experimentation.

 <details open markdown="block">
   <summary>